spearheadsys/doit/README.md

 # DoIT - ticketing for operations/support departments

-> This project is still in development and contains bugs.
+> This project has been archived!.
+The development branch includes our last updates which make DoIT python3 and django3 compatible.
-If you're interested in helping, feel free to jump in, we'd love your input.

 # Installation instructions